 The iTrip does not require additional batteries like other FM transmitters that I have tried previously.
 It only uses a little bit of power from your iPod’s.
 I suggest using a car charger if you use this in your car.

-I have used my iPod and my iTrip for about two years now and I have had not problems with it.
+I have used my iPod and my iTrip for about two years now and I have had no problems with it.
 I have had to replace the iTrip once because I was careless when it was unplugged and the connector came loose.
-I use my iPod everyday in my car and in school.
-In the car I use it with my iTrip and it works without any problems.
-I just plug the iTrip in to my iPod and plug in the charger to charge it while I play it.
+I use my iPod every day in my car and in school.
+In the car, I use it with my iTrip and it works without any problems.
+I just plug the iTrip into my iPod and plug in the charger to charge it while I play it.

 I only had to set the station once and never again.
-I chose to use 87.9 FM station because it is one of the vacant one’s in my area.
-Vacant station gives you better quality; if you choose a station that is already in use, your iTrip signal will be too weak to override it.
+I chose to use 87.9 FM stations because it is one of the vacant ones in my area.
+The vacant station gives you better quality; if you choose a station that is already in use, your iTrip signal will be too weak to override it.

 Are you planning to get an iPod or did you just get one or have you have been using it for a while now?
 Do you use your iPod on-the-go or do you just want to go wireless?
 I would suggest trying out this iTrip because it will improve relationships with your iPod.
 Get rid of your older obsolete FM transmitters that just clutter up your space and get the iTrip to make your trip better.
 All you have to do is set it up and forget about it.